 - support institutional accountability by allowing us to track and report on progress and trends;

-- help towards ensuring that everyone benefits from a fair and equitable workplace.
+- help ensure that everyone benefits from a fair and equitable workplace.

-UBC employees are required to complete the survey, however, providing responses to the survey questions is optional.
+UBC employees are required to complete the survey, however, self-identifying is optional, and respondents may “prefer not to answer” any question.

 Privacy and Confidentiality

 We understand that some of you may feel vulnerable and hesitant to share your information.
 We hear you.
 All data collected is confidential, analyzed anonymously, and presented on an aggregate level – no one is identified by name.
-All data is stored on secure UBC systems, is confidential, and individual responses are not shared with your manager or supervisor.
+All data is stored on secure UBC systems and individual responses are not shared with your manager or supervisor.
+Please see the FAQ section on “Your Privacy” below.

 Frequently Asked Questions